nosovk/flowershow/content/Notes/2023-01-05-OGT-Metabase-Sync.md

 ## Running import:
 We will be running imports as individual commands to separate cards and dashboards into their individual collections for easier use.
-They must be run sequentially the order specified below.
+They must be run sequentially, in the order specified below.
 ```sh
 poetry run python3 metabase_import.py --verbose fields
 poetry run python3 metabase_import.py --verbose metrics